Ellaine-2003/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script creates anempty file called hello
-This script adds execute permission to the owner of the file hello This script adds execute permission to the owner and the group owner and read permission to other users Thisscript adds execute permission to the owner and the group owner and others
+This script adds execute permission to the owner of the file hello This script adds execute permission to the owner and the group owner and read permission to other users This script adds execute permission to the owner and the group owner and others This script deniesthe owner and groups permission and allows other users all permissions